St. Croix Soap Manufacturing Company

 In 1913, Edwin Ganong sold the St. Croix Soap Manufacturing Company to Lever Brothers of Toronto, Ontario, a subsidiary of the British conglomerate.
 Ganong became president of Lever Brothers and moved to Toronto where he remained until his death in 1944.
 Two years later, Lever Brothers Ltd. closed the St. Stephen plant.

+The Garcelon Centre is today built over the remains of the St. Croix Soap factory.